CodeKindness/com.transformclipboard.sdPlugin/README.md

 # Installation

-## MacOS

 Quit the Stream Deck application.

-Copy the contents of this directory to plugins folder.
+On macOS copy the contents of this directory to the Stream Deck plugins folder.

 ```
 cp -r ../com.transformclipboard.sdPlugin ~/Library/Application\ Support/com.elgato.StreamDeck/Plugins/